 Most people would agree that writing numbers is not the most exciting topic in the world.
 However, it is an important skill to have, especially for students.
 Just remember to stick to a specific style guide if you have one.

-Whether you’re only at the beginning of your English learning journey or you work in an English-speaking environment, learning how to use numbers in English correctly will allow you to improve your professional writing.
+Whether you’re only at the beginning of your English learning journey or you work in an English-speaking environment, learning how to use English numbers correctly will allow you to improve your skills.
+And, while there are many guidelines for how to properly spell numbers in spoken English, there are also several rules for writing them correctly.

 In the English language, we typically write numbers as words and there are specific rules outlined for doing so.
 In this brief, we will explore the different ways to write cardinal and ordinal numbers and when to use each one along with punctuation marks needed.
 We will also look at fractions and decimals and provide some examples for clarification.
 Let’s start!